michaelbironneau/garbler/README.md

 **What makes the passwords memorable?**

 The password generation method is inspired by the environ passwords, which are designed to be pronouncable, and therefore easier to memorize.
-However, these passwords are known not to be very secure, therefore the concept has been generalized to meet any password strength requirement that can be expressed in minimum/maximum length, minimum number of digits, minimum number of punctuation characters, and/or minimum number of uppercase letters.
+For extra security, the method originally used to generate environ passwords has been generalized to meet any password strength requirement that can be expressed in minimum/maximum length, minimum number of digits, minimum number of punctuation characters, and/or minimum number of uppercase letters.

 A few example passwords: